-- Modification of the indication system of the main deck cargo door to indicate to the pilots whether the main deck cargo door is fully closed, latched, and locked; - Modification of the mechanical and hydraulic systems of the main deck cargo door to eliminate detrimental deformation of the elements of the door latching and locking mechanisms; - Installation of a means to visually inspect the locking mechanism of the main deck cargo door; - Installation of a means to remove power to the door while the airplane is in flight; and - Installation of a means to prevent pressurization to an unsafe level if the main deck cargo door is not fully closed, latched, and locked.
+- Modification of the indication system of the main deck cargo door to indicate to the pilots whether the main deck cargo door is fully closed, latched, and locked: - Modification of the mechanical and hydraulic systems of the main deck cargo door to eliminate detrimental deformation of the elements of the door latching and locking mechanisms: - Installation of a means to visually inspect the locking mechanism of the main deck cargo door; - Installation of a means to remove power to the door while the airplane is in flight: and - Modification of the existing means or installation of a new means to prevent pressurization to an unsafe level if the main deck cargo door is not fully closed, latched, and locked.

 The modifications and installations would be required to be accomplished in accordance with a method approved by the Manager, Los Angeles ACO.
-Accomplishment of the modifications and installations would constitute terminating action for the inspections, AFMS revision, and placards described previously.
+Accomplishment of the modifications and installations would constitute terminating action for the general visual inspections, AFMS revision, and associated placards described previously.